 So, right now I’m beavering away, stitching some handmade beadwork jewellery that I hope Jane would have approved of.
 My beading activity is accompanied in the background by the best Austen adaptations that Netflix can provide!
 The final deadline is fast approaching – so watch this space for the big reveal in a few weeks’ time.

-The Trust’s Jane Austen collection can usually be found at Winchester City Museum, which is currently closed for refurbishment and will re-open later in the year.
+The Trust’s Jane Austen collection can can be viewed at Winchester City Museum.
+The museum is well-worth a visit and you can see Jane’s manuscript, pelisse coat and tiny beaded purse up close.
 If you’d like to find out more about the Hampshire Cultural Trust and its work please visit the website.